 As CACs continue to rise, DTC brands are feeling the pressure to build and launch some sort of community.
 But, what is community, when is the right time to get started, and how do you activate it?

-To understand how to make community actionable, we sat down with Kristen LaFrance, the director of community at Repeat.
+To understand how to make community actionable, we sat down with Kristen LaFrance, merchant engagement specialist at Recharge and former director of community at Repeat.
 In addition to her full-time role, LaFrance runs the Slack community DTC Fam and consults for a handful of DTC brands, helping create community from the ground up.
 Now, let’s dive in.

 The Rise of Community

 LaFrance entered the DTC world right as CACs started to rise.
 Then, when Apple rolled out iOS 14.5 updates (including privacy protections), community entered the conversation.
 DTC brands realized they could no longer throw money at Facebook and see an immediate ROI.

 She started wondering, “If acquisition is so expensive, how are DTC brands continuing to grow?
 How are they leveraging their existing customer base to build long-term relationships and profitable channels?”

 Then, the pandemic hit, and then “How can brands bridge the gap between offline and online?” and “How do we recreate the magic experience of retail online?” became the two questions at the forefront of every DTC operator’s mind.

 Since so many people found connection and community online during the pandemic, brands started to wonder if they could do the same.
 Soon enough, community became a buzzword and almost table stakes for any newly-launched, DTC brand.